Eat drink shop

 Next to the many regular bars, you’ll find special wine bars, the popular World of Whisky Bar, a stand with special coffees and extraordinary gin and tonics.

 Shopping for records, books, magazines, musical instruments and much more can be done at stands found at different locations.
-Original North Sea Jazz items such as T-shirts, bags and posters are for sale at several merchandise stands.
+Original festivals items such as T-shirts, bags and posters are for sale at several merchandise stands.